Clubs should aspire to Chelsea's level - Harder

 Last updated on .From the section Women's Football

-West Ham manager Olli Harder says if the Women's Super League wants to be the best in the world, all clubs should "aspire to get to Chelsea's level".
+All clubs should "aspire to get to Chelsea's level" if the Women's Super League wants to be the best in the world, according to West Ham manager Olli Harder.

-The Hammers are currently five games unbeaten in all competitions and have lost just one of their last eight in the WSL.
+The Hammers are five games unbeaten in all competitions and have lost just one of their last eight in the WSL.

 They face Emma Hayes' champions on Sunday in a game broadcast live on BBC Two (12:15 GMT).